jaechoon2/PYNQ/README.md

+#Vectorblox PYNQ Fork
+To use this fork on the precompiled image, you need to run the following command to replace the `~xilinx/scripts/update_pynq.sh` on the image with the `scripts/linux/update_pynq.sh` then run `sudo scripts/update_pynq.sh -b vectorblox -l` from the pynq.

+Another issue that needs to be resolved is that as of April 2017, Xilinx has the wrong path for the microblaze compiler on the system the command `sed -i 's/microblaze/microblazeel/' /etc/enviroment` should fix this.

+The rest of this readme is from the original repository

 ![alt tag](https://github.com/Xilinx/PYNQ/blob/master/images/logo.png)

 PYNQ is an open-source project from Xilinx that makes it easy to design embedded systems with Zynq All Programmable Systems on Chips (APSoCs).
 Using the Python language and libraries, designers can exploit the benefits of programmable logic and microprocessors in Zynq to build more capable and exciting embedded systems.